legendarycode3/express-js-crash-course/readme.md

 2.)
 Minimalistic Design:  Express.js follows a simple and minimalistic design philosophy.
 This simplicity allows you to quickly set up a server, define routes, and handle HTTP requests efficiently. </br>
 3.)
 Flexibility and Customization: Express.js doesn’t impose a strict application architecture.
-You can structure your code according to your preferences.
+You can structure your code according to your preferences. </br>
+4.)
+Templating Power:

 ✔️ When Creating A Express.js Project: </br>